aziontech/lib/packages/storage/README.md

 **Parameters:**

-- `bucketName: string` - Name of the bucket containing the object.
+- `bucket: string` - Name of the bucket containing the object.
-- `objectKey: string` - Key of the object to update.
+- `key: string` - Key of the object to update.
-- `file: string` - New content of the file.
+- `content: ContentObjectStorage` - New content of the file.
+- `params?: { content_type?: string }` - Optional parameters for the request.
-- `debug?: boolean` - Enable debug mode for detailed logging.
+- `options?: AzionClientOptions` - Optional parameters for the request.

 **Returns:**